opencog/atomspace-dht/README.md

           incoming set sizes.

-   Bot of these a hard-coded limit in OpenDHT: each DHT node can only store 64MBytes of data, and these tests generates about 3x more than that.
+   Bot of these a hard-coded limit in OpenDHT: each DHT node can only store 64K blocks data, and these tests generates about 3x more than that.
+When this limit is hit, OpenDHT busy-waits at 100% cpu... for a currently-unkown reason...
+(I can't find the limit that is blocking this).

 ### Architecture
 This implementation provides a full, complete implementation of the